Kong/docs.konghq.com/app/_src/mesh/features/meshopa.md

 ## Configuration

-To apply a policy with MeshOPA:
+To apply a policy with MeshOPA, you must do the following:

 - Specify the group of data plane proxies to apply the policy to with the `targetRef` property.
 - Provide the list of policies<a href="#footnote-1"><sup id="note-return-1">1</sup></a> with the `appendPolicies` property.
 Policies are defined in the [Rego language](https://www.openpolicyagent.org/docs/latest/policy-language/).
 - Optionally provide custom configuration for the policy agent.

 <span id="footnote-1"><a href="#note-return-1">1</a></span>: due to a [bug in OPA](https://github.com/open-policy-agent/opa/issues/5595) we currently support only one policy.
-Be aware that due to [configuration merging](/mesh/{{page.kong_version}}/policies/targetref/#merging-configuration) you can end up with more than one entry in `appendPolicies`.
+Keep in mind that due to [configuration merging](/mesh/{{page.kong_version}}/policies/targetref/#merging-configuration), you can end up with more than one entry in `appendPolicies`.

 You must also specify the HTTP protocol in your mesh configuration: